oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1450351](https://bugzilla.redhat.com/1450351) **[RFE] Allow specifying a shutdown reason on the .shutdown() call**

-   This feature will allow users to set the reason for shutdown/power-off(stop) a VM using REST API request.
+   With this update, you can set the reason for shutting down or powering off a virtual machine when using a REST API request to execute the shutdown or power-off.

  - [BZ 1572155](https://bugzilla.redhat.com/1572155) **[RFE] provide VM status and uptime in VM general tab**